-Students with a deep knowledge of these areas of study are well-suited to address the problems that factors like globalization, regulation, linguistic diversity, and cultural differences can cause.
+HDO provides students with a deep knowledge of the following areas of study to become well-suited to address problems caused by factors like globalization, regulation, linguistic diversity, and cultural differences.

-The HDO Bachelor’s Degree provides a broad-based exploration of liberal arts as applied to organizations.
-It allows students to:
+The HDO Bachelor’s Degree provides a broad-based exploration of liberal arts as applied to organizations allowing students to:

 • Develop effective, persuasive oral and written communication skills;